CM Punk: Professional wrestling persona

-Punk adopted his real-life following of the straight edge movement as a major attribute of his professional wrestling character.
-The character utilizes different elements of Punk's personality and beliefs of the straight edge movement dependent on his alignment.
-While portraying a crowd favorite, Punk's character tends to be that of Punk's normal personality, largely indifferent to others who drink alcohol, smoke tobacco, partake in recreational drug use or have promiscuous sexual behavior, but emphasizing the social discipline involved with personally abstaining from these behaviors.
-Conversely, his villainous personality tends to be that of one who is hardline or militant straight edge, exemplifying the elitist attitudes and superiority complexes – defined by Punk's common mantra during villainous-themed promos that because he is straight edge, he is "better than you".
-Punk performs the straight edge symbol of crossing his arms in an X formation while having the letter X written on the back of his hands, usually drawn on his wrist tape.
+Punk adopted his real-life following of the straight-edge movement as a major attribute of his professional wrestling character.
+The character utilizes different elements of Punk's personality and beliefs of the straight-edge movement dependent on his alignment.
+While portraying a crowd favorite, Punk's character tends to be that of his normal personality, largely indifferent to others who drink alcohol, smoke tobacco, partake in recreational drug use, or have promiscuous sexual behavior, but emphasizing the social discipline involved with personally abstaining from these behaviors.
+Conversely, his villainous personality tends to be one who is hardline or militant straight edge, exemplifying the elitist attitudes and superiority complexes – defined by Punk's common mantra during villainous-themed promos that because he is straight edge, he is "better than you".
+Punk performs the straight-edge symbol of crossing his arms in an X formation while having the letter X written on the back of his hands, usually drawn on his wrist tape.
 During his WWE career, Punk also incorporated a belligerently anti-establishment and anti-corporate attitude into his persona.

 Originally, the initials CM in his ring name represented the phrase "Chick Magnet", the name of the tag team he was in as a backyard wrestler.
-However, Punk later changed CM into a pseudo-acronym, declaring that it has no meaning, though when asked since he has taken to making up meanings that fit the initials, going so far as to make up long stories to explain the origins that do not match the actual origin story at all.
-Since beginning this practice, Punk has stated CM stands among others for "Chick Magnet", "Cookie Monster", "Crooked Moonsault", "Chuck Mosley", "Charles Montgomery", "Charles Manson", "Charlie Murphy", and "Chicago Made".

-During his entrance, Punk yells "It's clobberin' time!", a reference to New York City hardcore punk band Sick of It All who wrote a song with the same name and Marvel's fictional character The Thing.
+However, Punk later changed CM into a pseudo-acronym, declaring that it has no meaning, although when asked since he has taken to making up meanings that fit the initials, going so far as to make up long stories to explain the origins that do not match the actual origin story.
+Since beginning this practice, Punk has stated that, among others, CM stands for "Chick Magnet", "Cookie Monster", "Crooked Moonsault", "Chuck Mosley", "Charles Montgomery", "Charles Manson", "Charlie Murphy", and "Chicago Made".
+During his entrance, Punk yells, "It's clobberin' time!", a reference to New York City hardcore punk band Sick of It All, who wrote a song with the same name and Marvel's fictional character The Thing.
 As his entrance theme, Punk uses the song "Cult of Personality" by Living Colour, with which he is often associated.